accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/4.8/index.md

 ---
-title: Does each [non-temporal media](#non-temporal-media) have, if necessary, an alternative (except in special cases)?
+title: Does each [non-time-based media](#non-temporal-media) have, if necessary, an alternative (except in particular cases)?
 ---